Validation

 A model instance is validated before

-.
+Model.prototype.insert and Model.prototype.update.
 Before inserts, all

-fields will be validated (except the primary field if it's undefined
+fields will be validated (except the primary field if it's undefined)

 whereas before updates, only the fields that have values set will be validated.